yuri-schmaltz/Wan2GP/README.md

 - Much simpler installation

-This fork by DeepBeepMeep is an integration of the mmpg module on the gradio_server.py.
+This fork by DeepBeepMeep is an integration of the mmpg module on the original model

 It is an illustration on how one can set up on an existing model some fast and properly working CPU offloading with changing only a few lines of code in the core model.